cloud-gov/cg-application-ssp-example/README.md

 In order to leverage [Cloud.Gov's](https://cloud.gov/) existing compliance documentation, 18F is starting to construct its documentation using the [Compliance Masonry CLI](https://github.com/opencontrol/compliance-masonry).

-[Compliance Masonry CLI](https://github.com/opencontrol/compliance-masonry) allows users to build documentation like they build code.
+The [Compliance Masonry CLI](https://github.com/opencontrol/compliance-masonry) allows users to build documentation like they build code.
 This includes the ability to set [Cloud.Gov's Compliance Documentation](https://compliance.cloud.gov/) as a dependency for their application's documentation in the same way a developer set dependencies in package.json, Gemfile, or requirements.txt files.

 The schema or language used to create compliance documentation for compliance masonry is [the opencontrol schema](https://github.com/opencontrol/schemas).